sysbiolux/FALCON/FALCON/Readme.txt

 FalconFitEvol.m     : re-optimise the model and plot the evolution of fitting costs (3 rounds)

-FalconSimul.m       : resimulates the optimized network,displays the results as plots, and saves a bunch of figures and tables to the result folder.
+FalconSimul.m       : resimulates the optimized network, displays the results as plots, and saves a bunch of figures and tables to the result folder.

 FalconShowNetwork.m : uses the 'biograph' environment to display the interaction graphs of the networks.
 ***known issue with this function on some platforms***